crazybiocomputing/crazybiocomputing.github.io/bioinfo.md

 ## 1- Python programming language

 For biology students, I think learning a progrraming language is not a waste of time.
-However, there is many, many different languages and you have to choose a good balance between criteria like easy to learn, lots of tutorials and examples, large user community to help you.
-Nowadays, IMHO, two programming languages are fulfilling these criteria:
+However, there is many, many different languages and you have to choose a good balance between criteria like easy to learn, lots of tutorials and examples, large user community,etc. Nowadays, IMHO, two programming languages are fulfilling these criteria:
 - Python
 - JavaScript and all the web technologies (HTML5 and CSS3)